What are the Symptoms of Spondylosis?

 Spondylosis can affect the spine’s intervertebral discs (degenerative disc disease) and facet joints.
 As people grow older, normal age-related cellular changes, coupled with the effects of daily wear and tear can cause or contribute to discs losing normal shape, size, and height.
 These structural alterations may reduce the amount of space (disc space) between vertebral bodies and subsequently affect the normal movement of the facet joints.
 Bone spurs (osteophytes) develop, which can pinch a spinal nerve root and cause inflammation and pain.

-Spondylosis is more common in the neck and low back.
+Spondylosis is more common in the neck and lower back.
 The neck is susceptible because it supports the weight of the head throughout a wide range of movement.
 The low back is at risk because it manages and distributes most of the body’s weight and related structural stresses.

 Pain: can result from a bulging or herniated disc that impinges (pinches) a spinal nerve.
 Nerve compressed in the neck may cause neck pain that may radiate down into the shoulder, arm, and hand.
-Similarly, if the low back is affected, the patient may experience buttock pain and sciatica (leg pain).
+Similarly, if the lower back is affected, the patient may experience buttock pain and sciatica (leg pain).

 Stiffness: can occur after periods of inactivity or rest such as waking up after a nap.